 The meeting information, including the Meeting ID, Passcode, and Invite Link can be viewed by clicking the Meeting Information icon in the top-left corner of the meeting window.

-Note: If invite participants to the meeting, the 10 to 11-digit number in the invitation URL is the meeting ID.
+Note: If inviting participants to the meeting, the 10 to 11-digit number in the invitation URL is the meeting ID.

 Locating the meeting ID for a scheduled meeting

 You can view, start or delete your upcoming or previous meetings IDs in the Meetings page in the Zoom web portal.

 You can also view, start, edit, or delete your upcoming meeting IDs on the Zoom desktop client or mobile app.
 Click or tap on the Meetings tab.

 Join the 100K+ other members in the Zoom Community!
 Login with your Zoom account credentials and start collaborating.